top of page

 Disadvantages:

 • Technical Dependence: RSI relies heavily on stable internet connections and technology.
-Any technical issues (e.g., poor
+Any technical issues (e.g., poor connectivity, equipment failure) will disrupt communication, making interpretation impossible.
+A good microphone (not a computer or headset mic) is essential for all speakers.

 • Audio compression: compression algorithms severely affect sound quality, which leads to loss of clarity and detail, but also has a negative impact on interpreters' auditory health in the long-term.